 The final panel shows Jerusalem and its temple.
 Here in Zion God and his people dwelt together.
 The goal of Israel's pilgrimage was God himself.
-In Israel God redeemed a people for himself, and in Zion he dwelt with them.
+In Israel God redeemed a people for himself, and in Zion he dwelt with them: the people in the city, and God in their midst in the temple.